aershov24/PMSC_Candidates_Test/README.md

 * The best **rule of thumb** to follow is
   * ✅ ask yourself would you use this question on a real Agile Coach/Acrum Master/Project Manager interview?
 If answer is "Yes" then go for it!

-# Where To Find/Source Good Interview Questions
+# Where To Find/Source Good Interview Questions?

 Remember, **you don't need to reinvent an interview question and the answer by yourself**.
 Your task is to research the best sources that are available on the Internet (blog posts, books, videos, tutorials), _combine_, _convert_ and (sometimes) _reformat_ that existing knowledge into the answer.